 - Evaluate the different mechanisms by which hormones signal and influence metabolic pathways allowing for homeostasis within the body.

-- Relate how amino acids are used in the processes of protein synthesis, precursors for synthesis of necessary compounds and as substrates for glucose production; determine the role of the urea cycle in coordinating amino acid catabolism and nitrogen disposal.
+- Relate how amino acids are used in the processes of protein synthesis, precursors for the synthesis of necessary compounds, and as substrates for glucose production; determine the role of the urea cycle in coordinating amino acid catabolism and nitrogen disposal.

 - Describe the synthesis of nucleotides from carbon donors and how this process is coupled with DNA synthesis and nitrogen metabolism.